multiflexor/cima/README.md

 ### Methods

 ### Architecture of CIMA
-Centralized critics use the external reward $r^{ex}$ and the intrinsic reward $r^{in}$ for learning, while the decentralized actors by collective actions $a$ and collective observations $o$ affect the training of the intrinsic motivation neural network module.
+Centralized critics use the external reward $r^{ex}$ and the intrinsic reward $r^{in}$ for learning, while the decentralized actors by collective actions $a$ and collective observations $o$ affect the training of the intrinsic motivation module.

 <p align="center">
   <img src="/resources/arch.png" width=70% height=70%>